ezrafayet/yarsp/README.md

 ## What is this project about ?

-This is my own launcher-pack to deploy easy-to-maintain-and-easy-to-grow websites quickly
+This is my own launcher-pack - will evolve

 ## Choices